ChamMan3/ChamMan3/README.md

 Here are some ideas to get you started:

+-->
+Hello and welcome to my GitHub!
+I am Luke Chamley, I just completed a 15 week fullstack software engineer program at Flatirpn School and am eager to take the next step in my software engineering journey.
-"- 🔭 I’m currently working on improving my fundamentals, and kickstarting my career
+- 🔭 I’m currently working on improving my fundamentals, and kickstarting my career
 - 📫 How to reach me: https://www.linkedin.com/in/luke-chamley/ or email me at lkchamley@gmail.com
--->"

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=ChamMan3&theme=radical)